USST-RADSAT-SK/usst-adcsim/readme.md

 * omega0; the initial angular velocity in the inertial frame; rad/s
 * sigma0; the initial attitude of the CubeSat represented with MRP attitude coordinates
 * Parameters of the CubeSat model.
 There are many different models that could be created, and this can be done by creating a class in the 'CubeSat_model_examples.py" file that inherits from the 'CubeSat' class.
-There are a few example in this file.
-The CubeSatAerodynamicEx1 is the model that is up to date with our current best knowledge of the satellite.
+There are a few examples in this file.
+The CubeSatAerodynamicEx1 model is the model that is up to date with our current best knowledge of the satellite.
 The common user with likely just use this one.
     * center_of_mass; the center of mass of the CubeSat (array of length 3 specifying the distance from the center of geometry and the center of mass in each axis); meters; This should be close to zero for our final design.